 The COVID-19 pandemic has dramatically reshaped large segments of the U.S. economy, resulting in the rapid loss of 20 million jobs and the closure and bankruptcy of thousands of small businesses, while accelerating trends toward automation and remote work.
 Governors have worked to secure assistance for displaced workers and affected businesses, meanwhile building new frameworks and interventions to support a more equitable economic recovery.
-As Governors lead efforts to promote equitable and forward-looking economic recovery in their states and territories, the Workforce Innovation Network will help facilitate innovative state-level policy solutions that improve employment and workforce outcomes.
+As Governors lead efforts to promote equitable and forward-looking economic recovery in their states and territories, the Workforce Innovation Network helps facilitate innovative state-level policy solutions that improve employment and workforce outcomes.

-Supported by the Cognizant U.S. Foundation, the Workforce Innovation Network (NGA WIN) is helping states build capacity for near-term innovation and longer-term strategy to prepare their workforces for a post-COVID-19 economy.
+The Workforce Innovation Network (NGA WIN) is helping states build capacity for near-term innovation and longer-term strategy to prepare their workforces for a post-COVID-19 economy.
 NGA WIN serves as a non-partisan learning and action collaborative for state leaders who have demonstrated strong commitments to building a resilient workforce.

 - Expanding access to essential support services

 With support from the Cognizant Foundation, Intel, Microsoft, Walmart, and Western Governors University, NGA is pleased to announce a second round of funding available from the Workforce Innovation Network (NGA WIN) and Workforce Innovation Fund.
 Launched in January with founding sponsorship from the Cognization Foundation, NGA WIN is dedicated to helping states respond to the impacts of COVID-19 on the labor market and improve employment and workforce outcomes.

 For more information, questions, or requests, please contact Rachael Stephens.

 Sign up for our mailing list

 - Building a Durable Economy, One Worker at a Time